LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Polygon-zkEVM-Mainnet-Jobs.md

 # Polygon zkEVM Mainnet Data Feeds

-Polygon zkEVM is an EVM equivalent ZK rollup scaling solution.
+Polygon zkEVM (Zero-Knowledge Ethereum Virtual Machine) is a layer 2 scaling solution for Ethereum, integrating zero-knowledge proofs to enhance privacy and scalability.
+It enables efficient transaction processing and smart contract execution while maintaining compatibility with the Ethereum Virtual Machine (EVM), allowing for seamless migration of Ethereum-based applications.
 ETH is used to pay for transactions on Polygon zkEVM.
 Use the [Polygon zkEVM Bridge](https://wallet.Polygon-zkEVM.technology/?redirectOnConnect=%2FzkEVM-Bridge%2Fbridge) to transfer ETH and LINK to Polygon zkEVM.

-Please see below for our Chainlink data feed offerings ('**jobs**') on the Polygon zkEVM network.
-If you run into any trouble, we are here to help!
-Head on over to our [Discord server](https://discord.gg/Xs6SjqVPUA), or feel free to contact us [here](https://linkwellnodes.io/#contact-us "Contact LinkWell Nodes")!
+The below documentation illustrates how to integrate a custom Chainlink data feed for your smart contract or dApp running on the Polygon zkEVM network.
+If you run into any trouble, head on over to our [Discord server](https://discord.gg/Xs6SjqVPUA) for the fastest assistance, or feel free to contact us [here](https://linkwellnodes.io/#contact-us "Contact LinkWell Nodes").

 ### Select the type of data that you need: